 The “Heavy Bags”

 For example, we have already established that an eighth of an ounce contains 3.5 grams of weed.
 A heavy bag, in this case, could contain 3.6 grams, meaning that a tenth of a gram has been added after weighing out the standard eighth.
+Maybe if you're lucky, that heavy 8th of weed bag could even be 4grams of weed.

 Other people measure out the required amount, such as half an ounce, and then add a pinch of cannabis to that amount to give you a heavy bag.